engtuncay/engtuncay.github.io/blockchain/solidity-intro.md

 - Solidity uses C++ and JavaScript syntax for writing comments.

-Not : // is double forward slashes
+- // (double forward slashes) are used for commenting.

-- There's a third type of comment in Solidity, called the NatSpec that is developed and promoted by Ethereum itself.
+There's a third type of comment in Solidity, called the *NatSpec* that is developed and promoted by Ethereum itself.
 This is a special form of comments in Solidity contracts used by developers when documenting contracts, functions, libraries, return values and more.
 You may use /// for a single line NatSpec, or /** ending with */ for a multi-line NatSpec comment. (beginning with two stars)

 - So an example `/// @notice Returns the price of the Property`. @notice is a predefined NatSpec tag that explains to the users what this tag does.
 There are more such tags defined.